Skip to Content

 Tire Retreading-Does it help and how should you do it?

-Did you know you can retread tires of your lawnmower to improve their quality of grip?
-Yes, tire retreading is and should be part and parcel of care and maintenance.
-It may not be an easy task, especially for those who think it is a tedious process, but it’s worth giving a try.
-Retreading tires will make them look as good as new, and that means easy mowing all the way.
+Did you know you can retread the tires of your lawnmower to improve their grip quality?
+Tire retreading is and should be part and parcel of care and maintenance.
+It may not be easy, especially for those who think it is a tedious process, but it’s worth trying.
+Retreading tires will make them look as good as new, which means easy mowing.

-For those reading about retreading mower tires for the first time, it is not rocket science.
+It is not rocket science for those reading about retreading mower tires for the first time.
 You need a few tools and items to do it right.
 A string, 0.5-inch screws, screwdriver, string, and scissors/snips are all you need to get started retreading.
 The process of retreading involves the following:

-• Cut off to the right size: Now, using scissors, cut off bicycle tires the size of your lawnmower’s tires.
-In the same way, cut treads on the bicycle tires so that they are a perfect fit as those on the mower’s tires.
+• Cut off to the right size: Using scissors, cut off bicycle tires the size of your lawnmower’s tires.
+In the same way, cut treads on the bicycle tires so they are a perfect fit as those on the mower’s tires.

 • Drive the screws: Get the screws and drive them through the end of the treads you removed from the bike.
 Screw them tightly all around.
 You can use two or three screws to make the treads tighter.

 You should, however, note that retreading tires is only a short-lived way of prolonging their lifespan.
-Professional tire maintenance demands that you replace worn-out tires as soon as tread loses traction.
+Professional tire maintenance demands that you replace worn-out tires when tread loses traction.
 While retreading might help, therein is a danger of poking holes into tires.

 Final Thoughts